Jamir Miller

-Jamir Malik Miller (born November 19, 1973) is a former American college and professional football player who was a linebacker in the National Football League (NFL) for nine seasons.
-He played college football for the University of California, Los Angeles (UCLA), and received All-American honors.
-A first-round pick in the 1994 NFL Draft, he played professionally for the Arizona Cardinals and Cleveland Browns of the NFL.
+Jamir Malik Miller (born November 19, 1973) is an American former professional football player who was a linebacker for nine seasons in the National Football League (NFL).
+He played college football for the UCLA Bruins, earning consensus All-American honors.
+A first-round pick in the 1994 NFL draft, he played professionally for the Arizona Cardinals and Cleveland Browns of the NFL.

-Early years
+Early life

 Miller was born in Philadelphia, Pennsylvania.
 He graduated from El Cerrito High School in El Cerrito, California, where he played for the El Cerrito Gauchos high school football team.

 College career

 Miller attended UCLA, where he played for the UCLA Bruins football team from 1991 through 1993.
 As a junior in 1993, he was recognized as a consensus first-team All-American, after which he decided to forgo his final year of college eligibility and enter the NFL Draft.
 He finished his college career with 35 tackles for loss and 23.5 quarterback sacks.